modernben/forge-docs/1.0/sites/packages.md

 ## Overview

 Forge allows you to manage the "http-basic" portion of the selected site's user's `auth.json` Composer configuration file.
-The provided credentials are only stored on the server, not in Forge.
+The provided credentials are only stored on the server being managed by Forge - not within Forge itself.

 ### Site Composer Credentials